FAMILIAR-project/varylatex/README.md

 ![Alt Text](http://phdcomics.com/comics/archive/phd090617s.gif)
 http://phdcomics.com/comics.php?f=1971

-We are working on a more integrated, lightweight, and usable solution.
-Feel free to contribute, suggest features, provide feedbacks, use cases

 As a user, you simply have to annotate LaTeX source files with variability information, e.g., (de)activating portions of text, tuning figures' sizes, or tweaking line spacing.
 Then, a fully automated procedure learns constraints among Boolean and numerical values for avoiding non-acceptable paper variants, and finally, users can further configure their papers (e.g., aesthetic considerations) or pick a (random) paper variant that meets constraints, e.g., page limits.

+We are working on an integrated, lightweight, and usable solution.
+*Feel free to contribute, suggest features, provide feedbacks, use cases*

 ## Publications